 There is a cap on the inmate's share of expenses of $2,000 per fiscal year.
 An inmate with assets exceeding $200,000 upon entry into the Department's custody is responsible to pay costs of all medical and dental care up to 20 percent of the inmate's total asset value.
 After receiving medical and dental care equal to 20 percent of the inmate's total asset value, the inmate will be subject to the normal co-payments.

-Inmates pay 50 percent of the cost for eyeglasses, dentures and medical supplies.
+Inmates pay 50 percent of the cost for braces, eyeglasses, prosthetics and medical supplies.
+Inmates are responsible for 100 percent of the cost for dentures.
 However, no medical or mental health visit, procedure or supplies will be denied due to lack of funds.

 Q. What is outside care?

 A. Outside care is any health care provided by someone other than Department staff.
 This includes all appointments, surgeries, tests, X-rays, etc. conducted at outside health clinics and hospitals.